zhonghang1993/rocket-chat-rest-client/README.md

 ### Compiling

 The maven build needs [Docker](https://www.docker.com) for integration testing.
-Please install it for your platform before running
+Please install it for your platform before running and also make sure your user has permission to use the docker command (Linux, add your user to the docker group).

 ```
 mvn clean install